-It is strongly advisable for each team to research and understand the key features of the domestic tax legislation of the other country e.g. preferential regimes, residency and source definitions, type of entities and their tax treatment, etc.
+It is strongly advisable for each team to research and understand the key features of the domestic tax legislation of the other country e.g. preferential regimes, residency and source definitions, type of entities and their tax treatment, domestic anti-abuse provisions that may affect or interact with treaty provisions, etc. For example, it is important to analyze the country's stance on entities that are considered "comprehensively liable to tax" by a potential treaty partner even if the tax is not actually imposed; and the opacity or transparency of partnerships and similar entities under the domestic law of the potential treaty partner.